bar-katz/MNIST_web/README.md

     npm install express
     npm install express-handlebars
     npm install python-shell
+    npm install morgan
+    npm install querystring
     ```

 5. Run the server by typing `node server.js` in the cmd.

-6. Your server is now ready for requests (*UI in progress*).<br/>Send an HTTP post request with JSON, following the syntax below.
+6. Your server is now ready for requests.<br/>In the browser type `http://localhost:8000/`, fill the form and send.

+7. Wait for network's results.

 ## Syntax